pyeventsourcing/eventsourcing/docs/topics/domain.rst

 example <Cargo shipping>` for an example of this alternative.

 Another alternative is to use a mutator function defined at the module level.
-But then the event-specific parts of the aggregate projection will become more distant from definition of the event.
+But then the event-specific parts of the aggregate projector will become more distant from definition of the event.
 The issue of setting "private" attributes on the aggregate returns.
 And the common aspects may need to repeated on each part of the projection that handles a particular type of event, which can be repetitive.
 However, such a